HaiLe/haile.github.io/_posts/2022-05-08-react-project.markdown

 ```

-The above code will generate the `package.json` and `package-lock.json`
+The above code will generate the `package.json`.

 Modify the `package.json` and `package-lock.json` to set up webpack-dev-server